 Moreover, robot vacuums have made the point where they are mainly just as useful and great as normal vacuums.
 The robots rounded up here use riddles, side brushes, and rotating brushes that will do a similarly good task of cleaning your house as their standing equivalents.
 They are also moderately compact, so they won’t take up much space in your store-room.
 And they are able to go under most couches and tables, so you don’t have to reposition stuff.
 Even if you do, the more advanced robots on this list use memory banks to note where stuff is placed, so as not to hit into anything on a future pass.

 Linked robot vacuums are much more reasonable now.
 What are the benefits of connectivity?
 Most wireless vacuums can be automatic and controlled remotely using your Smartphone.
-Some can still be triggered with Google Assistant or Amazon Alexa voice instructions.
+Some can still be triggered by Google Assistant or Amazon Alexa voice instructions.